 Journal article

-Safety and effectiveness of non-insulin glucose-lowering agents in the treatment of people with type 2 diabetes who observe Ramadan: a systematic review and meta-analysis.
+Safety and effectiveness of non-insulin glucose-lowering agents in the treatment of people with type 2 diabetes who observe Ramadan: A systematic review and meta-analysis

 LJ Gray, J Dales, EM Brady, K Khunti, W Hanif, MJ Davies

-Diabetes Obes Metab | Published : 2015
+Diabetes Obesity and Metabolism | Published : 2015

 Abstract

-AIM: To determine which non-insulin glucose-lowering treatment regimens are most appropriate in people with type 2 diabetes who choose to fast during Ramadan.
-METHODS: Electronic databases were searched for randomized controlled trials (RCTs) and observational studies that compared non-insulin glucose-lowering agents in people with type 2 diabetes fasting during Ramadan.
+Aim: To determine which non-insulin glucose-lowering treatment regimens are most appropriate in people with type 2 diabetes who choose to fast during Ramadan.
+Methods: Electronic databases were searched for randomized controlled trials (RCTs) and observational studies that compared non-insulin glucose-lowering agents in people with type 2 diabetes fasting during Ramadan.
 Those studies which reported hypoglycaemia, weight and glycated haemoglobin (HbA1c) change were included.
 Data were pooled using random effects models.
-RESULTS: A total of 16 studies were included: 9 RCTs and 7 observational studies.
+Results: A total of 16 studies were included: 9 RCTs and 7 observational studies.
 There was evidence that dipeptidyl peptidase-4 (DPP-4) inhibitors led to fewer hypoglycaemic..

 View full abstract